Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

+It remains to analyze directed open--close doors.
+First we consider a case where we can build a crossover.

+An \defn{internal crossing} of a planar gadget is a pair of tunnels $(a,b),(c,d)$ that cross each other when drawn interior to the gadget, i.e., where locations $a,c,b,d$ appear in this cyclic order.
+For example, in \figref{fig:undir-door-cases}, Case 1 has an internal crossing.

-\begin{theorem} 1-player planar motion planning with any directed door with an internal crossing is \PSPACE-hard. \end{theorem} \begin{proof} If the opening tunnel crosses the closing tunnel, then we have a crossover because these tunnels are always open.
+\begin{lemma} Any directed open--close door with an internal crossing can planarly simulate a directed crossover. \end{lemma} \begin{proof} If the opening tunnel crosses the closing tunnel, then we have a crossover because these tunnels are always open.
 If the opening tunnel crosses the traverse tunnel, then we start the door open and have a crossover because neither tunnel closes itself or the other.
-Otherwise, the traverse tunnel crosses the closing tunnel and the opening port/tunnel can simulate an opening port.
+Otherwise, the traverse tunnel crosses the closing tunnel and the opening button/tunnel can simulate an opening button.
 Then we have four cases, as shown in \figref{fig:traverse-closing-cases}.

-In cases 1, 2, and 4, we can simulate a crossover by connecting the opening port to either the input of the traverse tunnel or the output of the closing tunnel to ensure that the traverse tunnel is open when we need to use it. (\figref{fig:traverse-closing-cases-1234}).
+In Cases 1, 2, and 3, we can simulate a crossover by connecting the opening button to either the input of the traverse tunnel or the output of the closing tunnel to ensure that the traverse tunnel is open when we need to use it, as shown in \figref{fig:traverse-closing-cases-1234}.

-Case 3, however, is more tricky, as both of these ports are separated from the opening port by other ports.
-We use 2 copies to provide a path from the input of the traverse tunnel to the opening port without giving access to the close tunnel.
-The horizontal path of the crossover involves crossing from the left door to the right door, which is allowed as long as the left door is open.
-To take the vertical path, the player opens the middle door, goes down closing the left door, opens the right door, traverses the middle door, opens the left door (to keep the horizontal path open), and traverses the right door.
+Case 4 is trickier, however, because the opening button is adjacent to neither the input of the traverse tunnel nor the output of the closing tunnel.
+In this case, we use three copies of the gadget, as shown on the right in \figref{fig:traverse-closing-cases-1234}.
+The left-to-right path of this crossover involves going through all three doors, which is allowed as long as the left door stays open.
+To take the top-to-bottom path, the player opens the middle door, closes the left door, opens the right door, traverses the middle door, reopens the left door (to keep the left-to-right path open), and traverses the right door.
 The player can leave partway through this traversal, but this does nothing useful.
-So all doors with internal crossings can simulate crossovers, removing the planarity constraint. \end{proof}
+So all doors with internal crossings can simulate crossovers. \end{proof}

-Before continuing, we prove another gadget, the directed tripwire lock, is PSPACE-complete.
-Recall that a tripwire lock is a 2-state 2-tunnel gadget with an undirected tunnel that is traversable in exactly 1 state and an undirected tunnel that toggles the state of the gadget \cite{gadgets}.
-The \bemph{directed tripwire lock} is similar except that its tunnels are directed.